No results found

-Home / Government / Articles / The 2022 Georgia, Arizona, Pennsylvania, and Florida Senate campaigns raised over $500 million.
+Home / Government spending / Articles / The 2022 Georgia, Arizona, Pennsylvania, and Florida Senate campaigns raised over $500 million.
 Where did that money come from?

 The 2022 midterm elections were the most expensive midterms in history.
 As of December 2022, Senate candidates alone reported raising $1.69 billion collectively.
 For comparison, Senate candidates raised $1.3 billion for the 2018 midterms and $870 million for the 2014 midterms, adjusted to 2022 dollars.